lupyuen/nuttx-sg2000/README.md

 Our NuttX Boot Code is actually running on SG2000 / Milk-V Duo S!

+Coming up...

-TODO: Fix the Boot Address of NuttX, so the rest of NuttX can start
+1. Fix the Boot Address of NuttX, so the rest of NuttX can start

-TODO: Configure the 16550 UART Driver for NuttX, so can see the Console Output
+1. Configure the 16550 UART Driver for NuttX, so can see the Console Output

 TODO: Can we auto-boot NuttX over TFTP, without manually typing U-Boot Commands every time?
 Maybe we change the U-Boot Config on MicroSD?